Right-angled Coxeter groups with Menger curve boundary: Non-planarity and proof of the main theorem

-\emph{No local cut-points.} By the assumption, we have that $\bd{W_N}$ has no local cut-points or $N$ is a triangulation of $S^1$ or $W_N$ is a direct sum of a special subgroup $W_K$ with nerve $K$ being a triangulation of $S^1$ and a finite special subgroup $W_L$, \cite[second paragraph of the proof of Lemma 3.1]{Swiat16}.
-We will exclude the two latter cases.
-If $N$ is a triangulation of $S^1$, by flagness, $|N^{(0)}|\geq4$, so $N$ has a separating pair of non-adjacent vertices.
-If $W_N=W_K\oplus W_L$ for some $K,L$ as in the second case, then $|K^{(0)}|\geq 4$, $L$ is a simplex and $N$ is a simplicial join of $K$ and $L$.
-Therefore $N$ is separated by a suspension of the simplex $L$.
+\emph{No local cut-points.} By inseparability of $N$ and \cite{MicTsc09} the group $W_N$ does not split over a 2-ended or a finite subgroup.
+By \cite{Bowditch98} the boundary $\bd{W_N}$ has no local cut-points or is a cocompact Fuchsian group.
+In the latter case, by \cite[Theorem 10.9.2]{DavBook08}, $N$ is either a triangulation of $S^1$ or a join of a triangulation of $S^1$ with a simplex.
 Both of these cases contradict inseparability of the nerve $N$.

 \emph{No planar open subsets.} By Theorem \ref{t:nieplan} there is an embedding of some non-planar graph $H$ into the boundary $\bd{W_N}$.
 By \cite[Lemma 7]{KaKl98}, if there were some planar neighbourhood of some point in the boundary $\bd{W_N}$, then the graph $H$ would embed into this neighbourhood. \end{proof}